top of page

 Across the Northeast, communities face ecological disruption—rising temperatures, shrinking habitats, degraded soils, and stormwater runoff.
 But there’s growing momentum: more people are planting miniforests using the Miyawaki Method—or adapting it—to restore life to cities, schoolyards, parks, and vacant lots.

-Featuring more than a dozen speakers across two virtual half-days and an in-person bus tour, the 2025 Northeast Miniforest Summit brings together practitioners, researchers, and leaders from diverse fields—including landscape architects, scientists, and community organizers—to unpack the method from root to canopy.
+Featuring more than a dozen speakers across two virtual half-days and an in-person bus tour, the 2025 Northeast Miniforest Summit brought together practitioners, researchers, and leaders from diverse fields—including landscape architects, scientists, and community organizers—to unpack the method from root to canopy.

 Miniforests are more than trees—they amplify a web of relationships.
-This summit plants seeds for stronger connections, collective action, and resilient ecosystems.
+This summit planted seeds for stronger connections, collective action, and resilient ecosystems.
 It’s a response to the energy of those eager to help restore Earth, and a step toward a shared path forward rooted in collaboration.

 What is a Miniforest?